-There has been a tremendous amount of discussion around the Engagement topic that started here and fragmented into a bunch of chunks and related topics, including here, here, and here.
-I have also had a lot of one-on-one correspondence in and around these topics through e-mail lately, and while thinking through all this, realized there’s a lot going on but there may be a “can’t see the forest for the trees” scenario building here.
+There has been a tremendous amount of discussion around the topic of measuring Engagement.
+I have also had a lot of one-on-one correspondence in and around these topics through e-mail, and while thinking through all this, realized there’s a lot going on but there may be a “can’t see the forest for the trees” scenario building here.

 In other words, the discussion is so focused around Tactical measurement issues that folks may not be seeing how “Engagement” is an important part of a much bigger Strategic idea, and that fact should influence the way people think about Engagement, if this whole concept is ever going to be more than just a pile of exotic Tactical metrics lying around.